kashinak/whale-song-memory-game/README.md

   ### Known Bugs

-  - Title font:'FishOutOfWater'by [Font Bros](https://www.fontbros.com/) would not load after supplying to style.css the @font-face with  url for Font Bros.
+  - Title font:'FishOutOfWater'by [Font Bros](https://www.fontbros.com/) would not load after adding link: @font-face with url for Font Bros to style.css.
     - Bug was squashed by adding WOFF files to Whale Song game site directory and update the css code to:

       ```css